New phases of $\mathcal{N}=4$ SYM at finite chemical potential: A consistent truncation of gauged supergravity

 When the charged scalar fields vanish, $\Phi_K=0$ $(K=1,2,3)$, the consistent truncation of $SO(6)$ gauged supergravity described by the action \eqref{OurCTaction} reduces to $U(1)^3$ gauged five-dimensional $\mathcal{N} = 2$ supergravity coupled to two vector multiplets.
 The static black holes of this theory have no scalar hair and are parameterized by an energy $E$ and three electric charges $\{Q_1,Q_2,Q_3\}$ associated to each of the three $U(1)$ gauge fields $A^K$ of the theory.
 These can be viewed as the ``Reissner-Nordstr\"om-AdS$_5$'' (RNAdS) black holes of the theory (although, in general, they also have non-trivial neutral scalar fields $\varphi_1$ and $\varphi_2$ supporting them; the exception occurs when $Q_1=Q_2=Q_3$ in which case they are exactly the RNAdS family).

-These static black holes with three arbitrary charges $\{Q_1,Q_2,Q_3\}$ were found by Cvetic-L\"u-Pope (CLP) \cite{Cvetic:2004ny} (see also \cite{Wu:2011gq}).
-The fields of the CLP black hole solution are given by
+These static black holes with three arbitrary charges $\{Q_1,Q_2,Q_3\}$ were found by Behrndt-Cveti\v c-Sabra (BCS) \cite{Behrndt:1998jd} (see also \cite{Cvetic:2004ny,Wu:2011gq}).
+The fields of the BCS black hole solution are given by

 and $\dt \Omega_3^2$ is the line element of a unit radius $S^3$ and we have chosen the gauge where $r^2 (h_1h_2h_3)^{1/3}$ measures the radius of the $S^3$.
 Note that we can do a $U(1)$ gauge transformation that takes us to a gauge where at the horizon $\mathcal{H}$ the gauge fields vanish, $A^K |_{\mathcal{H}}=0$.
-For example, $\tilde{A}^K=A^K-A^K|_{\mathcal{H}}$ with $A^K$ given in \eqref{CLP:ansatz} also describes the CLP black hole.
-We will work in this latter gauge when presenting the thermodynamic properties of the solution and when we discuss again the CLP black holes in the particular truncations of sections \ref{sec:SingleQ-CLP} and \ref{sec:TwoQ-CLP}.
+For example, $\tilde{A}^K=A^K-A^K|_{\mathcal{H}}$ with $A^K$ given in \eqref{BCS:ansatz} also describes the BCS black hole.
+We will work in this latter gauge when presenting the thermodynamic properties of the solution and when we discuss again the BCS black holes in the particular truncations of sections \ref{sec:SingleQ-BCS} and \ref{sec:TwoQ-BCS}.

 It is also useful to note that when $h_1=h_2$ then $\varphi_2=0$ (this is the case of the consistent truncations with a single charge or two equal charges we study in Sections \ref{sec:SingleQ} and \ref{sec:TwoQ}, respectively).
 Moreover, if $h_1=h_2=h_3$ then both neutral scalars vanish, $\varphi_1=\varphi_2=0$ (this is the case of the theory with three equal charges studied in \cite{Bhattacharyya:2010yg,Markeviciute:2016ivy,Markeviciute:2018yal}).
-Because the neutral scalars vanish in this special case, the CLP solutions literally reduce to the RNAdS black holes (and to the Kerr-Newman$-$AdS$_5$ black holes when we include rotation).
+Because the neutral scalars vanish in this special case, the BCS solutions literally reduce to the RNAdS black holes (and to the Kerr-Newman$-$AdS$_5$ black holes when we include rotation).

-It is important to describe the thermodynamic quantities of the CLP black hole in order to study their competition with the hairy black holes we will find later.
+It is important to describe the thermodynamic quantities of the BCS black hole in order to study their competition with the hairy black holes we will find later\footnote{The thermodynamics of BCS black holes with arbitrarily charges and two equal angular momenta was studied in \cite{Cvetic:2005zi}.
+The phase diagram in the grand canonical ensemble of static BCS black holes with a single charge and three equal charges was discussed in \cite{Henriksson:2019zph}.}.
 Defining auxiliary quantities $q_K$ such that $\sinh \delta_K=\frac{\sqrt{2 q_K}}{r_0}$ (the absence of a charged condensate and angular momentum implies that the action has an $A^K \to - A^K$ symmetry which can be used to set $\delta_K \geq 0$ and consequently, $q_K \geq 0$) one can use the condition $f(r_+)=0$, that defines the horizon location ($r=r_+$), to express $r_0$ as a function of $r_+$ and $q_K$ as